-Using a dishpan saves water (and money) over using a big sink to wash just a few items.
+- Using a dishpan saves water (and money) over using a big sink to wash just a few items.

 - If you don't have a double sink, a dishpan can be used for rinsing dishes, a quick disinfectant dip or soaking stuck-on food.

 - Even if you have a large or double sink, using dishpans will protect your dishes from chips that can come when they hit the harder surfaces of stainless steel, stone or porcelain.

 Take Time to Scrape Off Food Residue

 If you don't plan to wash the dishes right away after a meal or snack, take a second to scrape off any bits left on the plates, pots or pans putting the waste into the garbage can.
 Use a rubber spatula to prevent scratching, and don't leave the sink drain or garbage disposal clogged.
 Leaving grease in the disposal will clog the pipes when the grease gets cold and congeals.

 Get a Good Dishwashing Liquid and Use It the Right Way

 Why work harder than you have to?
 Using the right dishwashing liquid can make cleaning dishes so much easier.
 Choose one with a high concentration of surfactants—alkyl ether sulfates—that lift food from the dish surfaces and suspend them in the dishwater, solvents like alcohols that break down grease, and anti-bacterial ingredients like lactic acids.
-These detergents usually have a higher purchase price, but most are also concentrated and don't contain as much water as bargain brands so you don't have to use as much to get through all your dishes.
+These detergents usually have a higher purchase price, but most are also concentrated without as much water as bargain brands so you don't have to use as much to get through all your dishes.

 Use the Best Tools for the Job